jeetthiside/home-scan/README.md

 ## Author

-Built by Ridhi Sharma as an independent project to solve everyday family grocery coordination problems.
+Built by Jeet Sharma as an independent project to solve everyday family grocery coordination problems.

 ---